-No. The prohibition against DROP participants being eligible for line-of-duty death benefits only impacts the manner of calculating pension benefits.
-This prohibition does not extend to any other forms of death benefits that may be available to other active duty employees.
+No. The prohibition against DROP participants from being eligible for line-of-duty death benefits only impacts the manner of calculating pension benefits.
+This prohibition does not extend to any other forms of death benefits that may be available to other active duty firefighters (i.e., employer life insurance, federal programs authorized under the Public Safety Officers' Benefits